Fiat 126: History

+A subsequent change in 1987 by FSM was the BIS version that was made until 1991.
+The 126 BIS gained a hatchback to access an additional cargo space on the rear, which was freed by replacing the air-cooled engine with the water-cooled 704 cc 26 hp-metric flat-twin.

-The 126 was manufactured at Fiat's Cassino and Termini Imerese plants, until 1979; with an overall production of 1,352,912 manufactured in Italy.
+The 126 was manufactured at Fiat's Cassino and Termini Imerese plants until 1979, with an overall production of 1,352,912 manufactured in Italy.

-The 126 was also manufactured under licence by Zastava in Yugoslavia.
-In Austria, it was briefly assembled by Steyr Puch as a successor to the successful Puch 500, with assembly lasting until 1975; and production of 2069 examples.
-In Greece, there was an attempt to produce a small car named DIM whose technical layout was largely based on the 126, but only ten were produced before the project was abandoned.
+The 126 was also manufactured under license by Zastava in Yugoslavia.
+In Austria, it was briefly assembled by Steyr Puch as a successor to the successful Puch 500, with the assembly of 2,069 cars through 1975.
+In Greece, there was an attempt to produce a small car named DIM whose technical layout was primarily based on the 126, but only ten were produced before the project was abandoned.

-The 126 did not achieve the popularity of the 500 in Western Europe, as the rear-engined layout was displaced by better packaging and handing front-engine, front-wheel drive cars.
+The 126 did not achieve the popularity of the 500 in Western Europe, as the rear-engined layout was displaced by better packaging and handling front-engine, front-wheel drive cars.
 The 126 became one of the last and longest-production rear-engine small cars manufactured in Europe, survived only by the VW Beetle whose production lasted until 1978 (2003, globally).
-The 126 was also the last rear-engine small car to be manufactured in Europe until the advent of the Smart Fortwo.
+The 126 was also the last rear-engine small car manufactured in Europe until the advent of the Smart Fortwo.

 For a brief period in the early 1990s, a German company called POP also offered convertible versions of the 126 BIS.
 Two models were offered: a lesser equipped one called the "POP 650" and a more luxurious model called the "POP 2000".